-- (a) The use will not force a significant change in, or significantly increase the cost of, accepted farm or forest practices on surrounding lands devoted to farm or forest use.
-Land devoted to farm or forest use does not include farm or forest use on lots or parcels upon which a non-farm or non-forest dwelling has been approved and established, in exception areas approved under ORS 197.732, or in an acknowledged urban growth boundary. - (b) Adequate fire protection and other rural services are, or will be, available when the use is established. - (c) The use will not have a significant adverse impact on watersheds, groundwater, fish and wildlife habitat, soil and slope stability, air and water quality. - (d) Any noise associated with the use will not have a significant adverse impact on nearby land uses.
+(a) The use will not force a significant change in, or significantly increase the cost of, accepted farm or forest practices on surrounding lands devoted to farm or forest use.
+Land devoted to farm or forest use does not include farm or forest use on lots or parcels upon which a non-farm or non-forest dwelling has been approved and established, in exception areas approved under ORS 197.732, or in an acknowledged urban growth boundary.

-- (e) The use will not have a significant adverse impact on potential water impoundments identified in the comprehensive plan, and not create significant conflicts with operations included in the comprehensive plan inventory of significant mineral and aggregate sites. - 8.
-The subject property is located between railroad tracks and Salamander Road SE.
-Properties to the north across the tracks and Jefferson-Marion Road and to the east across Salamander Road are comprised of properties being farmed and small acreage homesites.
-To the south is a property approved for a non-farm dwelling.
-Existing dwellings in the area have not appeared to cause a significant change in, or significantly increase the cost of, accepted farm or forest practices on surrounding lands devoted to farm or forest use.
-The proposed building site appears buffered from agriculture activities by distance, existing non-conforming parcels, and the railroad right-of-way.
+- (b) Adequate fire protection and other rural services are, or will be, available when the use is established. - (c) The use will not have a significant adverse impact on watersheds, groundwater, fish and wildlife habitat, soil and slope stability, air and water quality. - (d) Any noise associated with the use will not have a significant adverse impact on nearby land uses. - (e) The use will not have a significant adverse impact on potential water impoundments identified in the comprehensive plan, and not create significant conflicts with operations included in the comprehensive plan inventory of significant mineral and aggregate sites. - 8.
+The subject property is bordered by roads and small acreage homesites.
+The dwelling would be in the center of a cluster of six dwellings.
+Any effect of using the structure as a residence on farming in the area would be a similar to the relatively minor effects other residences in the area have had on farming.
 The application meets #7(a).

-The subject parcel is approved for a septic system, has electrical service available, and a well is able to be installed on the property.
-The land is within the Jefferson Fire District and served by the Marion County Sheriff.
-Approval of the dwelling may cause a small increase in traffic on Salamander Road and so the applicant must comply with road access standards.
+The subject parcel is approved for a septic system for a farm office, has electrical service available, and a well is available to the property.
+The land is within the Silverton Fire District and served by the Marion County Sheriff.
+Approval of the dwelling may cause a small increase in traffic on Scism Road and so the applicant would have to comply with county road access standards.
 The proposal meets #7(b).